Credit Karma Canada Review:Free Credit Score and Report

 Canada has two credit bureaus which calculate and communicate credit scores: Equifax and TransUnion.
 Both of these credit bureaus allow you to obtain one free credit report every year.
 Although, what if you want to check your credit score more often than once a year?
 This is where companies like Credit Karma come into play.

-Credit Karma is a free service that allows individuals to check their credit score and report at any time.
-This is a helpful service for individuals who are working towards financial goals.
 To learn more about Credit Karma and the quality of the services they provide, continue reading below.

 About Credit Karma

 Credit Karma gives Canadians the opportunity to view their credit score, credit report and routinely monitor their credit for free.
 Prior to companies like Credit Karma, Canadians were required to pay to obtain their credit information.
 Credit Karma displays information from TransUnion credit bureau.

 Credit Karma is an American company and was founded in 2007.
 The company expanded into Ontario, Alberta, Manitoba, New Brunswick, British Columbia, PEI, Nova Scotia, Saskatchewan and Newfoundland and Labrador in 2016.

 Since Credit Karma’s services are free, many people question how the company makes money.
 The answer is the company makes money by referring their users to financial products based on their credit profile.
 If one of their users applies for these financial products, the issuing bank will pay Credit Karma a referral fee.
 Keep in mind that if you sign up for Credit Karma you will receive these recommendations.